 Currently, neither Whittier nor its related persons directly or indirectly compensate any person who is not advisory personnel for client referrals.
 If in the future Whittier enters into such arrangements, this Brochure will be appropriately amended.

 C. Compensation for Client Referrals to WTC and WTCNV

-WTC and WTCNV generally compensate certain employees and employees of their affiliates, such as Whittier, when clients they refer to WTC and WTCNV establish an account, relationship or service with WTC or WTCNV.
+WTC and WTCNV generally compensate their affiliates, such as Whittier, when clients they refer to WTC and WTCNV establish an account, relationship, or service with WTC or WTCNV.